Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Corollaries

-Since $C_5$ is viral (this will be shown in Tung Nguyen's thesis~\cite{tungthesis}), we can use \cref{unorderedaxioms} to obtain viral pairs of prime graphs that are not given by \cref{thm:mainunordered}.
+Since $C_5$ is viral (see~\cite{bfp2024}), we can use \cref{unorderedaxioms} to obtain viral pairs of prime graphs that are not given by \cref{thm:mainunordered}.
 For instance, say a graph $H$ is {\em five-unicyclic} if all its cycles have length five, and every component has at most one cycle.
 Then \cref{unorderedaxioms} implies that if $H_1,H_2$ are both five-unicyclic, then $\{H_1,\overline{H_2}\}$ is viral.
-More complicated constructions are also possible, but we omit the details.
+Similarly, if we assume that $P_5$ is viral, we can use \cref{unorderedaxioms} to prove the viral property of the prime six-vertex graph obtained from $P_5$ by adding a new vertex adjacent to all the old vertices except one end of the path.

 There are also implications for tournaments.
 A {\em tournament} is a digraph such that for all distinct $uv$, exactly one of $uv,vu$ is an edge.
 For tournaments $T,Q$, a {\em copy} of $Q$ in $T$ is an isomorphism from $Q$ to an subtournament of $T$, and $T$ is {\em $Q$-free} if there is no copy of $Q$ in $T$.
 Let $\ind_Q(T)$ denote the number of copies of $Q$ in $T$.
 We say that $Q$ has the {\em \erh{} property} if there exists $c>0$ such that every tournament $T$ admitting no copy of $Q$ contains a transitive subtournament on at least $|T|^c$ vertices; and Alon, Pach, and Solymosi~\cite{MR1832443} proved that the Erd\H{o}s-Hajnal conjecture is equivalent to the statement that every tournament has the \erh{} property.
 Let $\mac Q$ be the family of tournaments defined as follows: \begin{itemize} \item $\mac Q$ is closed under taking vertex-substitutions; and